How Smart Salespeople Are Using Mobile

 Media companies on the web now see more than 50 percent of their overall traffic coming from mobile sources such as smartphones and tablets.
 Mobile dominates.

 But dramatic shifts don’t necessarily lead to instant riches.
 Even the smartest salespeople still puzzle as to how mobile can create significant sales volume.
-Like social media, it’s one of those things that salespeople acknowledge, but often fear or ignore when no one’s around.
+Like social media, it’s one of those things that salespeople acknowledge but often fear or ignore when no one’s around.

 If mobile has truly arrived–and is no longer just “coming”–expect the usual resistance to change.
 Some in the ad sales world talk disparagingly about how broadcast TV dollars, having shrunk into “digital dimes,” will now crumble into “mobile pennies” hardly worth the trouble to stoop for.

 Gordon Borrell of Borrell Associates isn’t one of those naysayers.
 He thinks one burgeoning technology within mobile could be the next big thing in high-tech sales: geofencing.
 Unlike many a slice of digital jargon, geofencing pretty much describes itself.
 It’s a virtual perimeter for a real-world geographic area.
-So let’s say you set a boundary via mobile communications that encompasses a six-square-block area of the city.
+So let’s say you set a boundary via mobile communications that encompass a six-square-block area of the city.
 That would be your geofence, and anyone who enters that area whose contact information you have might receive a text message or email via smartphone or tablet.
 And when the bullseye of the geofenced turf is a retail outlet, store, or operation with a hungry sales force, things get mighty interesting.

 “If you have an affinity for a certain store, and you come within a mile or 100 yards of it, it can send you a message,” Borrell says.
 “It’s a very exciting concept and I’m very high on it.”